- Trust Marketing Platform

 Making updates manually is technically possible, but it’s a grueling process.
 On such a large scale, automating the process is usually your best bet.
 With automation, make the desired edit to your information in one location and a tool will ensure all other listings are updated to reflect your change.
 Since consistency across listings is key to a higher ranking, it’s important to ensure updates are made across the board and on all listings sites, not in just a few prime locations.

-The next post in our series will cover how to choose the right listing management service for you.
-Need a refresher on the basics of listing management?
+The next post in our series will cover how to choose the right business listings management service for you.
+Need a refresher on the basics of business listings management?
 We have you covered.

 I’m a writer, philosopher, climber, mountain biker, and a fried-egg enthusiast.
 Before joining Widewail as a Review Response Specialist, I attended Middlebury College and studied Philosophy and Art History.
 I grew up in Michigan, but I fell in love with Vermont while in school.